 What is the Duke of Edinburgh's International Award?

-What is the Duke of Edinburgh's International Award?

-The Duke of Edinburgh’s International Award is an international framework for young people’s self-directed personal development and potential fulfilment.
+The Duke of Edinburgh’s International Award is a framework for self-directed personal development and potential fulfilment of young people.

-Participation motivates teenagers and young adults to take on individual challenges in different areas outside of an academic curriculum, accompanies them on their journey and recognises their commitment by awarding them an internationally recognised award.
+Participation motivates teenagers and young adults to take on individual challenges in a variety of areas outside of an academic curriculum, guides them along the way and recognises their commitment by awarding them an internationally recognised award.

 One can participate in the programme between the ages of 14 and 24.
-The bronze, silver and gold levels require in the Award sections
+The Bronze, Silver and Gold levels require the following programme components

-increasingly more time, commitment and personal responsibility.
-Participants choose activities, set personal goals and challenge themselves to achieve them, according to the motto: There is more in you than you think!
+which require more and more time, commitment and personal responsibility.
+Participants choose activities, set personal goals and challenge themselves to achieve them, according to the motto: You can do more than you think!
 This process of goal setting, implementation and reflection is accompanied by an Award Leader over a period of 6 – 18 months, depending on the programme level.

 “Imagine that anything is possible, who or what would you like to be?
 What would you like to be able to do?
 Is there anything you have wanted to do all your life?
 What is the most beautiful activity you can imagine?”

 Award Leaders guide their participants to dream big and support them in identifying and naming very personal aspirations.
-Together with the Award Leaders, the young people consider what activities might support the achievement of these dreams and aspirations, plan a concrete course of action and set challenging but achievable goals that are specific and realistic.
+Together with Award Leaders, young people consider what activities might support the achievement of these dreams and aspirations, plan a concrete course of action and set challenging but achievable goals that are specific and personally relevant to them.

-If they encounter difficulties along the way, they can rely on the support of their Award Leaders, who do not prescribe a solution but motivate, guide and support them to find a solution themselves.
-This approach enables the young people to experience many small successes and to acquire strategies that enable them to cope with unpredictable and difficult situations in the future.
+If they encounter difficulties along the way, they can rely on the support of their Award Leader who, while not prescribing a solution, motivates, guides and supports them to find a solution themselves.
+This approach enables young people to experience many small successes and to acquire strategies that enable them to cope with unpredictable and difficult situations in the future.

 Participants experience that they can make a positive contribution to their environment and bring about change.
-They acquire new skills and perspectives that make a lasting difference to their lives.
+They acquire new skills and perspectives that make a lasting difference in their lives.

 As the expeditions are carried out without direct supervision, participation is only possible from a certain age.